Bert Trautmann: Coaching career

 After a couple of months pondering his future career plans, Trautmann received a telephone call from the Stockport County chairman, Victor Bernard, who offered him the position of general manager.
 Stockport was a struggling lower league club with a small budget, and Trautmann's appointment was an attempt to improve its image.
 Many people in the local area supported one of the two Manchester clubs, so to stimulate interest Trautmann and Bernard decided to move matches to Friday evenings, when neither Manchester club would be playing.
 This improved revenue, but the team continued to struggle.
 Trautmann resigned in 1966 following a disagreement with Bernard.
 From 1967 to 1968, he was the manager of the German team Preußen Münster, taking them to a 13th-place finish in the Regionalliga West, following which he had a short spell at Opel Rüsselsheim.

 The German Football Association then sent Trautmann as a development worker to countries without national football structures.
-His first posting was in Myanmar (Burma), where he spent two years as the national coach, qualifying for the Olympics in 1972, and winning the President's Cup, a tournament contested by south-east Asian countries, later that year.
-His work subsequently took him to managing Tanzania, Liberia, Pakistan and North Yemen, until 1988, when he retired and settled in Spain.
+His first posting was in Burma, where he spent two years as the national coach, qualifying for the 1972 Olympics, and winning the President's Cup, a tournament contested by Southeast Asian countries, later that year.
+His work subsequently took him to advisory coaching roles for the national teams of Tanzania, Liberia, Pakistan and North Yemen, where he trained several coaches and helped them obtain the coaching license.
+Following his retirement, Trautmann settled in Spain.